SAP-samples/cloud-extension-s4hana-business-process/mission/configure-oData-Service/README.md

 ## Introduction

+We will now switch over to the SAP S/4HANA on premise backend system and enable the OData service we are going to use.
+Using in this case means that we will replace the mock service in our application with it later on.

+Follow these three steps for configuring the OData service in the S/4HANA on premise system:

+1. Activate OData Service in SAP S/4HANA on premise backend system
-We are going to activate our Business Partner OData service and create a technical user in our SAP S/4HANA back-end system.
+2. Create a technical user which can access the OData service in the S/4HANA on premise system.
+3. Test your OData Service

 **Persona:** SAP S/4HANA Admin